- Master of Laws, University of Copenhagen

 - Associate with different law firms (1985 – 1995)

-Mr Schiersing has served/is serving as arbitrator, often presiding arbitrator/chairman, under the rules of e.g. the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the Singapore International Arbitration Centre (SIAC), the Stockholm Chamber of Commerce (SCC), the Dubai International Arbitration Centre (DIAC), the Finland Arbitration Institute (FAI) and the Danish Institute of Arbitration (DIA) as well as in various domestic and international ad hoc arbitrations, including under the UNCITRAL Arbitration Rules (1976 and 2010).
-He is one of the leading Scandinavian authorities on the UNCITRAL Arbitration Rules.
-He is also experienced in acting as an umpire or as arbitrator in arbitral tribunals with an umpire structure.
+Mr Schiersing has served/is currently serving as arbitrator, often presiding arbitrator/chairman, as well as emergency arbitrator appointed by e.g. the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the Singapore International Arbitration Centre (SIAC), the Hong Kong International Arbitration Centre (HKIAC), the Stockholm Chamber of Commerce (SCC), the DIFC-LCIA Arbitration Centre (DIFC-LCIA), the Dubai International Arbitration Centre (DIAC), the Arbitration Foundation of Southern Africa (AFSA), the Finland Arbitration Institute (FAI) and the Danish Institute of Arbitration (DIA).
+Also, he is sitting arbitrator in various ad hoc arbitrations, including under the UNCITRAL Arbitration Rules, and he is one of the leading Scandinavian authorities on the UNCITRAL Arbitration Rules.
+He furthermore has experience in acting as umpire or as arbitrator in arbitral tribunals with an umpire structure.

 In investment disputes, Mr Schiersing has served as arbitrator appointed by the host state and counsel to host states and investors.

-Mr Schiersing has been instructed or appointed as arbitrator in matters involving the laws of e.g. Denmark, Sweden, Norway, Finland, Iceland, England & Wales, United States (New York and Delaware), Singapore, China (PRC), United Arab Emirates, France, Germany, Italy, Switzerland, Austria, The Netherlands, The Russian Federation, Poland, Estonia, Lithuania, Bulgaria and Cyprus.
+Mr Schiersing has been instructed or appointed as arbitrator in matters involving the laws of e.g. Denmark, Sweden, Norway, Finland, Iceland, England & Wales, United States (New York and Delaware), Singapore, China (PRC), Hong Kong, United Arab Emirates, France, Germany, Italy, Switzerland, Austria, The Netherlands, The Russian Federation, South Africa, Poland, Estonia, Lithuania, Bulgaria and Cyprus.

 Niels Schiersing serves as arbitrator and legal expert in domestic and international commercial arbitrations, construction and infrastructure arbitrations, energy arbitrations, commercial chancery arbitrations as well as investment arbitrations.
 He also sits on panels in mock-trials related to complex litigation matters and is the pre- eminent Scandinavian expert in all matters relating to such proceedings.
 Mr Schiersing further accepts select appointments as mediator in commercial disputes where his command of international legal principles and understanding of different legal cultures can be of service to the parties.